Steps

 Key controls:

-- RATE (simulation update speed)
+- RATE (simulation update speed -- higher uses more CPU)

-- INTERACT (neighbor coupling)
+- INTERACT (neighbor coupling strength)

 Basic use